-Note If you have more than seven partners or shareholders to report, and additional space is needed, complete and attach additional Illinois Schedules B. Report the total on Column D, Line 7 of the last page.
+If you have more than six partners or shareholders to report, and additional space is needed, complete and attach additional pages of Illinois Schedules B, Step 2.
+After you have completed Step 2, listing all required amounts for your members, complete Illinois Schedule B, Step 1.

-Column D Worksheet mplete this worksheet for each partner or shareholder.
-Write the share of income from Form IL-1065 or Form IL-1120-ST, Line 13 for this partner or shareholder.
-1 Write the share of additions distributable to this partner or shareholder from Form IL-1065, Lines 15 through 20 and Line 22 or Form IL-1120-ST, Lines 15 through 19 and Line 21.
-2 Add Lines 1 and 2.
-3 Write the share of subtractions distributable to this partner or shareholder from Form IL-1065, Lines 24 through 25 and 28 through 33 or Form IL-1120-ST, Lines 23 and 25 through 33.
-4 Subtract Line 4 from Line 3.
-If Line 3 is greater than Line 4 (income), write the result as a positive amount in Column D for this partner or shareholder.
-If Line 4 is greater than Line 3 (loss), write the result as a negative amount in Column D for this partner or shareholder.
-5 \C\FF\\FF\S Mrite the share of income from Form IL-1065 or Form IL-1120-ST, Line 13 for this partner or shareholder.
-Write the share of additions distributable to this partner or shareholder from Form IL-1065, Lines 15 through 20 and Line 22 or Form IL-1120-ST, Lines 15 through 19 and Line 21.
-Add Lines 1 and 2.
-Write the share of subtractions distributable to this partner or shareholder from Form IL-1065, Lines 24 through 25 and 28 through 33 or Form IL-1120-ST, Lines 23 and 25 through 33.
-Subtract Line 4 from Line 3.
-If Line 3 is greater than Line 4 (income), write the result as a positive amount in Column D for this partner or shareholder.
-If Line 4 is greater than Line 3 (loss), write the result as a negative amount in
+Column E Worksheet Complete this worksheet for each partner or shareholder.
+1 Enter the share of income from Form IL-1065 or Form IL-1120-ST, Line 14 for this partner or shareholder.
+1 2 Enter the share of additions distributable to this partner or shareholder from Form IL-1065, Lines 15 through 20 and Line 22 or Form IL-1120-ST, Lines 15 through 19 and Line 21.
+2 3 Add Lines 1 and 2.
+3 4 Enter the share of subtractions distributable to this partner or shareholder from Form IL-1065, Lines 24 through 25 and 28 through 33 or Form IL-1120-ST, Lines 23 and 25 through 33.
+4 5 Subtract Line 4 from Line 3.
+If Line 3 is greater than Line 4 (income), enter the result as a positive amount in Column E for this partner or shareholder.
+If Line 4 is greater than Line 3 (loss), enter the result as a negative amount in Column E for this partner or shareholder.
+5